-In order to assess the state of dealer risk management controls, I recently instructed the staff to survey the major U.S. securities firms to determine the extent to which the major derivative broker-dealers and their affiliates are utilizing or implementing the 20 risk management control recommendations contained in the Group of Thirty Report.
-The responses to our survey of risk management controls indicate substantial conformity to the Group of Thirty Report's recommendations among the top-tier of U.S. securities firms.
+The Commission staff recently surveyed the major U.S. securities firms to determine the extent to which the major derivative broker-dealers and their affiliates are implementing the 20 risk management control recommendations contained in the Group of Thirty Report.47 The responses to our survey indicate that the top tier of U.S. securities firms are substantially conforming to the Group of Thirty Report's recommendations.
 The firms surveyed account for virtually all of the OTC derivatives activity undertaken by U.S. securities firms.
 Although this is positive news, we also believe that risk management policies must continue to evolve and adapt to changes in business practices and technology.

-In addition to this effort to examine the risk management systems of derivatives dealers, the Commission's existing financial responsibility rules provide a check on the internal controls of broker-dealers registered with the Commission.
-Specifically, the

-Commission's rules require the independent audit of a broker-dealer's internal controls, and the auditor's report to management, or the Commission, if necessary, of any material inadequacies in such internal controls.47
+In addition to the continuing examination of the risk management systems of derivatives dealers, the Commission's existing financial responsibility rules provide a check on the internal controls of broker-dealers registered with the Commission.
+Specifically, the Commission's rules require the independent audit of a broker-dealer's internal controls, and the auditor's report to management of any material inadequacies in such internal controls.48

-We do not believe it is appropriate at this time for the Commission to mandate specific management policies applicable to dealers in derivatives.
+We do not believe it is appropriate at this time for the Commission to mandate specific risk management policies for dealers in derivatives.
 One of the strengths of the OTC derivatives market is its flexibility and its ability to change.
-For this reason, the "state-of-the-art" in management controls can be expected to evolve; to freeze today's standard for the future may prove to be a mistake.
+For this reason, the "state-of-the-art" in management controls can be expected to evolve.
+Freezing today's standards for the future may prove to be a mistake.
 We would advocate a more fluid approach, whereby industry representatives and regulators would act together to ensure that risk management systems are up to the complex task of controlling the risks in OTC derivatives trading.
 Our focus will be on the details of internal and external audit functions, and the operation of audit committees.
 Our goal will be communication and implementation of the most sound risk management practices.

 Currently, we regulate only those entities, including broker-dealers, that are registered with the Commission.
-The Commission always has advocated a strong broker-dealer regulatory program, which requires strong capital standards.
-Capital standards should provide protection against market downturns and excessive leverage, while not preventing the flow of capital into the securities industry or unduly diminishing a dealer's return on equity.
-The Commission's primary financial responsibility standard, the net capital rule, ensures that sufficient net, liquid assets are maintained by broker-dealers and is designed to insulate them against potential market and credit risks.
+The Commission always has advocated a strong broker-dealer regulatory program with strong capital standards.
+Such standards should provide protection against market downturns and excessive leverage without preventing the flow of capital into the securities industry or unduly diminishing a dealer's return on equity.
+The Commission's primary financial responsibility standard, the net capital rule, ensures that sufficient net, liquid assets are maintained by broker-dealers and that they are insulated against potential market and credit risks.40

 Under the net capital rule, broker-dealers are required to maintain certain amounts of liquid assets, or net capital, based on the amount and type of business the firm transacts.

-Because the net capital rule's existing structure reflects the traditional nature of a broker-dealer's business, which historically was a short-term trading business, the growing importance of OTC derivative products, which tend to be longer term and reliant on credit, has presented new challenges.
+The net capital rule's existing structure reflects the traditional nature of a broker-dealer's business, which historically was a short-term trading business.
+The growing importance of OTC derivative products, which tend to be longer term and reliant on credit, has presented new challenges.
 Currently, the net capital rule discourages broker-dealers from incurring credit risk by assessing a 100% capital charge on unsecured receivables.
-We have been informed that these charges have contributed to the movement of activities in many OTC derivatives, such as swaps, from registered broker-dealers to their affiliates.
+We have been informed that these charges have contributed to the movement of activities in many OTC derivatives from registered broker-dealers to their affiliates.